jonjonsonjr/test-docs/README.md

 6. Logging in the Google Play Services

-To specify which features should be enabled, construct an OR-ed expression of the desired features and pass that to the `enableFeatures` method.
+To specify which features should be enabled, construct an OR-ed expression of the desired features and pass that to the `enableFeatures` method (as shown in the snippet above).
 Note that all features are disabled by default.

 After this initialization, you can access this singleton instance by calling: